Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 Direct connectivity is obtained from the `Microsoft.Azure.Cosmos.Direct` package reference.

-> There is an example code branch in the repository for reference purposes that will be linked in this document.
+> The below code links are to an example branch in this repository that contains the `Microsoft.Azure.Cosmos.Direct` source code, but that branch might not be updated with the latest source code.

 The [ServerStoreModel](https://github.com/Azure/azure-cosmos-dotnet-v3/blob/msdata/direct/Microsoft.Azure.Cosmos/src/direct/ServerStoreModel.cs) uses the [StoreClient](https://github.com/Azure/azure-cosmos-dotnet-v3/blob/msdata/direct/Microsoft.Azure.Cosmos/src/direct/StoreClient.cs) to execute Direct operations.
 The `StoreClient` is used to capture session token updates (in case of Session consistency) and calls the [ReplicatedResourceClient](https://github.com/Azure/azure-cosmos-dotnet-v3/blob/msdata/direct/Microsoft.Azure.Cosmos/src/direct/ReplicatedResourceClient.cs) which wraps the request into the [GoneAndRetryWithRequestRetryPolicy](https://github.com/Azure/azure-cosmos-dotnet-v3/blob/msdata/direct/Microsoft.Azure.Cosmos/src/direct/GoneAndRetryWithRequestRetryPolicy.cs) which retries for up to 30 seconds (or up to the user CancellationToken).

+`CancellationToken` passed down as input to the Public API can stop these retries.

 If the retry period (30 seconds) is exhausted, it returns an HTTP 503 ServiceUnavailable error to the caller.
 Takes care of handling: